openstack-archive/instack-undercloud/doc/source/introduction/architecture.rst

 scripts in the `tripleo-incubator <https://github.com/openstack/ tripleo-incubator>`_ source repository and it uses bits from `os-cloud-config
 <https://github.com/openstack/os-cloud-config>`_ which contains common code,
-the seed initialisation logic, and the post heat completion initial configuration of a cloud.
+the seed initialization logic, and the post heat completion initial configuration of a cloud.
 There are three primary steps to completing the
 initialization: